db47h/decimal/README.md

 future "math" sub-package.
 All results are rounded to the desired precision (no manual rounding).

-NaN values are not supported (like `big.Float`).
-In IEEE-754 terminology, NaNs are `signaling NaNs`, that is when a NaN is generated as a result of an operation, it causes a panic.
-Applications that need to handle NaNs can use Go's built-in panic/recover machanism to handle these efficiently: NaNs cause a panic with an ErrNaN whihc can be tested to distinguish NaNs from other causes of panic.
+NaN values are not directly supported (like in `big.Float`).
+They can be considered as "signaling NaNs" in IEEE-754 terminology, that is when a NaN is generated as a result of an operation, it causes a panic.
+Applications that need to handle NaNs gracefully can use Go's built-in panic/recover machanism to handle these efficiently: NaNs cause a panic with an ErrNaN which can be tested to distinguish NaNs from other causes of panic.

 Mantissae are always normalized, as a result, Decimals have a single possible
 representation:

     0.1 <= mantissa < 1; d = mantissa × 10**exponent

-so there is no Quantize operation.
+so there is no notion of scale and no Quantize operation.

-There is no notion of "context".
-Context have not been implemented in this package simply to keep the API in-line with math/big.
-Contexts are however so useful that they will be provided by a future sub-package.
+There is no notion of "context" either.
+Contexts have not been implemented in this package simply to keep the API in-line with math/big.
+They are however so useful that they will be provided by a future sub-package.

 ## TODO's and upcoming features